 Not Optimized for High Traffic

-Standard WordPress releases are more than capable of handling the amount of traffic received by the majority of small to medium sized websites, but sites that regularly get high volumes of traffic or ones that receive a sudden spike in traffic may encounter problems.
+Standard WordPress releases are more than capable of handling the amount of traffic received by the majority of small to medium-sized websites, but sites that regularly get high volumes of traffic or ones that receive a sudden spike in traffic may encounter problems.

 Database Reliant

 WordPress stores most of its data on a MySQL database.
-This is a WordPress negative because such a reliance can lead to sites becoming unavailable if the database develops a problem or if the communication paths between WordPress and its database are interrupted.
+This is a WordPress negative because such reliance can lead to sites becoming unavailable if the database develops a problem or if the communication paths between WordPress and its database are interrupted.
 If this happens site visitors will be greeted by an error message, such as the dreaded, “Error Establishing a Database Connection”.
 Such problems often resolve themselves quickly, but if they do not specialist assistance may be required.
 Databases also need to be backed up regularly, but several WordPress Plugins have been designed to do this automatically.

 WordPress Negatives: the Bottom Line